 Gateway to Play for children and families offers opportunities such as Free Family Fun Days or Gateway to Play Museum membership or daily admission.

-Gateway to Play for nonprofit organizations serving children and families who experience participation barriers offers free family admission passes and streamlined Gateway to Play membership opportunities for their constituents.
+Impact Partners are nonprofit organizations serving children and families who experience participation barriers offers free family admission passes and streamlined Gateway to Play scholarship opportunities for their constituents.

 Sound-muffling headphones are available by request at the Museum front desk.
 Do not hesitate to connect with a Museum staff member if you need assistance at any time, or if you would like direction to a quieter space to relax or regroup.